 The team will be made up of professionals who have experience managing and supporting a person with mesothelioma.
 Your specialist will tell you when the team will be discussing your case.

-Radiation therapy (also called radiotherapy) can be used as a palliative treatment to ease symptoms of mesothelioma such as shortness of breath, pain, or growths which can occasionally appear on the chest wall.
-It can also be used to prevent cancer.
+Radiation therapy (also called radiotherapy) can be used as a palliative treatment to ease symptoms of mesothelioma such as shortness of breath, pain or growths which can occasionally appear on the chest wall.
+It can also be used to prevent cancer re-growing in the chest following surgery.

-The aim of surgery is to confirm the diagnosis and to treat the fluid in the chest to try and prevent it from coming back by sticking the lung to the inside of the chest wall (a pleurodesis).
+The aim of surgery is to confirm the diagnosis and to treat the fluid in the chest to try and prevent it from coming back.
+This involves sticking the lung to the inside of the chest wall (a pleurodesis).
 It is important that this surgery is performed by a surgeon who is very experienced in performing lung surgery and performs several operations every year.

-Very occasionally the fluid build-up cannot be controlled by surgery and a small tube called a chest catheter, is inserted into the pleural space to allow fluid to drain out of the chest into a bottle.
+Indwelling chest catheter.
+Very occasionally, the fluid build-up cannot be controlled by surgery and a small tube called a chest catheter is inserted into the pleural space to allow fluid to drain out of the chest into a bottle.
 The tube can stay in place for some time.
 A nurse should provide you with information about surgery and adjusting to life with a chest catheter.

 Palliative treatment can be used at different stages to relieve various symptoms and help to improve your quality of life.

-Your doctor should discuss your needs with you during and after treatment (including physical, psychological, social and information needs) and may refer you to another service or health professional.
+Your doctor should discuss your needs with you during and after treatment (including physical, psychological, social and information needs) and may refer you to another service or health professional for different aspects of your care.
+Supportive care (treatment or services that support you through a cancer experience) are also available.

 4. After treatment